alexb78/retromega-sleipnir/README.md

 ## Features added in this repo
 - Display additional assets in fullscreen: video, front and back box art, screen shot, title screen and cartridge.
 Note: Parts of the code taken from MediaView component of gameOS theme by Seth Powell.
 - Display collection summary text.
 Note: Parts of the code taken from Colorful theme by RobZombie.
+- Features added from original retro mega (header navigation, full screen game description, ...

 ---